 Busy people may not understand how something like a family game night can be productive.
-That’s because they’re focused on what’s in front of them instead of what matters most to them.
+They’re focused on what’s in front of them instead of what matters most to them.
 That is the difference between productivity and busyness.

-Get in the habit of asking yourself more hard questions, and you’ll see a massive spike in your ability to build great, productive days, and not just busy ones.
+Get in the habit of asking yourself more challenging questions, and you’ll see a massive spike in your ability to build great, productive days, not just busy ones.

-True productivity leads to massive gains in your health, wealth, and happiness that radiate out through all parts of your life.
-Personal growth has a powerful ripple effect that is difficult to predict, but always leads to new layers of peace, fulfillment, and joy.
+Real productivity leads to massive gains in your health, wealth, and happiness that radiate out through all parts of your life.